COORDINATED SCHOOL HEALTH

 The WSCC model has 10 components:

-1. Physical education and physical activity.
+Physical education and physical activity.

-2. Nutrition environment and services.
+Nutrition environment and services.

-3. Health education.
+Health education.

-4. Social and emotional climate.
+Social and emotional climate.

-5. Physical environment.
+Physical environment.

-6. Health services.
+Health services.

-7. Counseling, psychological and social services.
+Counseling, psychological and social services.

-8. Employee wellness.
+Employee wellness.

-9. Community involvement.
+Community involvement.

-10. Family engagement
+Family engagement

 The idea is to address the needs of the students utilizing the ten components listed above, so that you are addressing the needs of the “whole” child.
 The North Little Rock School District is committed to assessing its progress and implementing changes to address the needs of the students based on the above areas of concern.
-The North Little Rock School District by itself cannot, and should not be expected to, address the nation’s most serious health and social problems.
+The North Little Rock School District by ourselves cannot, and should not be expected to, address the nation’s most serious health and social problems.
 However, we can provide a hub in which many agencies can work together to maintain the well-being of our students.
 Families, health care workers, the media, religious organizations, community organizations that serve youth, and young people themselves must be systematically involved.

 A coordinated approach increases the likelihood that staff and students’ full ranges of needs are addressed and a full array of programs and services are provided.
 The implementation of Coordinated School Health can result in positive impacts ranging from reduction in financial and personal costs involved in treating and/or living with behaviorally induced illness to improvement in student health and learning outcomes.
+Other possible positive results include:

-Reduced absenteeism - Fewer classroom behavior problems - Improved academic performance -Greater interest in healthy diets - Increased participation in fitness activities - Delayed onset of certain health risk behaviors - Less smoking among students and staff - Lower rates of teen pregnancy
+Reduced absenteeism - Fewer classroom behavior problems - Improved academic performance - Greater interest in healthy diets - Increased participation in fitness activities - Delayed onset of certain health risk behaviors - Less smoking among students and staff - Lower rates of teen pregnancy

 Students are more likely to succeed academically and socially when communities are economically healthy, organized, and provide opportunities for youth involvement and when schools present a positive climate and involve students and their families as well as the community partners in their organizational structure.